How much does UK car insurance cost?

 Information on this page was reviewed by our fact-checkers before it was published.
 Learn more about our fact checking process and our editorial guidelines.

-We found that the cheapest type of car insurance was comprehensive cover, which cost £454 on average.
+We found that the cheapest type of car insurance was third party, fire & theft (TPFT), which cost £449 annually.[2]

-You’d probably expect the most basic level of cover to be the cheapest, but the average cost of third party only insurance is £606 – 33% more expensive than comprehensive cover.
+You’d probably expect the most basic level of cover to be the cheapest, but the average cost of third party only (TPO) insurance is £599 – 33% more expensive than third party, fire and theft cover.

 Car insurance premiums are usually more expensive for younger drivers.